The boots that saved Grethe’s legs

 The boot alternates between vacuum and non-vacuum.
-This should improve blood circulation micro level in the tissue of the foot.
-The medical community describes the invention as promising, and awaits more documentation.
+This improve the micro level blood circulation in the tissue of the foot.

-But let’s start with the story of the Sandnes woman Grethe Valskaar Hetland (43).
+Let’s start with the story of the woman from Sandnes, Norway, Grethe Valskaar Hetland (43).
 Her life has been tough, with an increasingly complex picture of illness.

 I got diabetes at the age of five.
-My childhood was about two daily syringes insulin, and in my teens I had metabolic problems.
-Later more implications occurred.
+My childhood was about two daily syringes of insulin, and in my teens I had metabolic problems.
+Later more complications occurred.

 She had hemophagocytic lymphohistocytosis, a serious disease that attacks healthy organs because it produces too many white blood cells.

-Senior physician Andreas Reite at the Vascular Surgery Department at Stavanger University Hospital says that complications from Grete’s diabetes have caused her atherosclerosis.
-She has no blood in her leg, and there are wounds and complications.
+Senior physician Andreas Reite at the Vascular Surgery Department at Stavanger University Hospital says that complications from Grethe’s diabetes have caused her atherosclerosis, wounds and complications.

 For years, Grethe has lived relatively isolated from the outside world.
-Full up by being a good spouse of Ragnar, and a good and loving mother of Carl Grant of 11 years.
+Satisfied by being a good spouse of Ragnar, and a good and loving mother of Carl Grant, of 11 years old.

 What does this cost to the Norwegian healthcare system?

-What is the chance that the improved condition will stay on Grethe?
+What is the chance that Grethe’s improved condition will remain?